cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 >**Note:** This format explores the action space so you must **specify** which algorithm you want to use for exploration.

-The example format is same as in the case of `--cb`
+>**Note:** The following example format is the same as in the case of `--cb`

 Usage:
 - `./vw -d train.dat --cb_explore 4 --first 2`
-  - In this case, on the first two actions, we take each of the 4 actions with probability 1/4.
+  - In this case, on the first two actions, you take each of the four actions with probability 1/4.
 - `./vw -d train.dat --cb_explore 4 --epsilon 0.2`
-  - In this case, the prediction of the current learned policy is taken with probability 1 - _epsilon_ (i.e. 80% of the time) and with the remaining (i.e. 20%) epsilon probability an action is chosen uniformly at random.
+  - In this case, the prediction of the current learned policy takes with probability 1 - _epsilon_ 80% of the time, and with the remaining 20% epsilon probability, an action is chosen uniformly at random.
 - `./vw -d train.dat --cb_explore 4 --bag 5`
-  - In this case, we use an ensemble approach.
-We take an argument _m_ for `--bag` and train _m_ different policies, i.e. 5 in the above example.
-The policies differ because they are being trained on different subsets of data, with each example going to a subset of the _m_ policies.
+  - In this case, you use an ensemble approach.
+Take an argument _m_ for `--bag` and train _m_ different policies, i.e., 5 in the above example.
+The policies differ because they train on different subsets of data, with each example going to a subset of the _m_ policies.
 - `./vw -d train.dat --cb_explore 4 --cover 3`
   - In this case, similar to bagging _m_ different policies are trained but unlike bagging the training of these policies is explicitly optimized to result in a diverse set of predictions, choosing all the actions which are not already learned to be bad in a given context.

-This is a _theoretically optimal_ exploration algorithm.
-If you are curious to learn more, you can read more about it in this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.
+  This algorithm is a _theoretically optimal_ exploration algorithm.Read more about it in this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.

-#### Input format for `--cb_explore_adf` classification
+### Input format for `--cb_explore_adf`

 `--cb_explore_adf`

-The command `--cb_explore_adf` is a different from the other two example cases because the action set changes over time (or we have rich information for each action).
+The command `--cb_explore_adf` is different from the other two example cases because the action set changes over time (or we have rich information for each action).
 It best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.

 >**Note:** This format explores the action space so you must **specify** which algorithm you want to use for exploration.

 More details on this input format:

 - Each example now spans multiple lines, with one line per action
 - For each action, we have the label information (action, cost, probability), if known.
-- The action field _a_ is ignored now since actions are identified by line numbers, and typically set to the 0.
+- The action field _a_ is ignored now since line numbers identify actions and typically set to the 0.
 - The semantics of cost and probability are the same as before.
 - Each example is also allowed to specify the label information on precisely one action.
-- A newline signals end of a multiline example.
+- A new line signals end of a multiline example.

 #### Shared contextual features

-You can specify contextual features which are shared across all actions in a line at the beginning of an example, which always has a `shared` label, as in the second multiline example below.
+You can specify contextual features which share all line actions at the beginning of an example, which always has a `shared` label, as in the second multiline example below.

 Since the shared line is not associated with any action, it should never contain the label information.